omerbsezer/Fast-Docker/README.md

 Why should we use Docker?
 "Docker changed the way applications used to build and ship.
 It has completely revolutionized the containerization world."
 (Ref:ItNext)

 ### Needs <a name="needs"></a>
-- Installing all dependencies, setting up new environment for SW (time consuming every time to install environment for testing )
+- Installing all dependencies, setting up a new environment for SW (time-consuming every time to install environment for testing )
 - We want to run our apps on different platforms (Ubuntu, Windows, Raspberry Pi).
     - Question in our mind: What if, it does not run on a different OS?
 - CI/CD Integration Testing: We can handle unit testing, component testing with Jenkins.
 What if integration testing?
     - Extending Chain: Jenkins- Docker Image - Docker Container - Automatic testing
-- Are our SW products portable to carry on different PC easily? (especially in development & testing phase)
+- Are our SW products portable to carry on different PC easily? (especially in the development & testing phase)

 ### Benefits <a name="benefits"></a>